-The 88 respondents who selected “Other” most indicated that that they didn’t see where automation could apply to their job.
+Of the 88 respondents who selected “Other” most indicated that they didn’t see where automation could apply to their job.
 Those who felt otherwise responded with some of the following, regarding ways automation could help them improve their work:

 According to a December 2018 Pew Research Center survey, “[a]round half of U.S. adults (48%) say job automation through new technology in the workplace has mostly hurt American workers.”
 While nearly half of American adults may have previously felt that new technology at work led to a negative impact on American workers, we were curious as to how Americans would respond to the idea of actively collaborating with these technologies.
 It turns out that American workers are more open to the idea of working with automation than previous reports show.

-Nearly three-fourths of American workers, 72.53%, say the idea of humans and automation technologies working together interests them — 79.33% of the 18 to 24 age group say they believe they would be even more effective in their jobs if they worked with automation technologies, compared to 63.68% of the 54 and older age group.
+Nearly three-fourths of American workers, 72.53%, say the idea of humans and automation technologies working together interests them.
+In fact, 79.33% of the 18 to 24 age group say they believe they would be even more effective in their jobs if they worked with automation technologies, as does 63.68% of the 54 and older age group.

-Additionally, 77.30% of the northeastern U.S. respondents believe they would be even more effective in their jobs if they worked with automation technologies, compared to 67.87% of the midwestern U.S.
+Additionally, 77.30% of the Northeasterners believe they would be even more effective in their jobs if they worked with automation technologies, along with 67.87% of the Midwesterners.

 Furthermore, one of the key benefits of implementing workplace automation technologies is employee satisfaction.
 According to a 2019 Forbes Insights study in collaboration with Kofax, “92 percent [of surveyed senior executives] indicated an improvement in employee satisfaction as a result of these [RPA] initiatives.”
 They add: “52 percent said employee satisfaction increased by 15 percent or more after implementing RPA.”